 Add the chopped carrots and sweet potato, cover with vegetable stock and then let your mixture simmer along on the stove top, doing it’s thing for about 15-20 minutes or until your root veggies are fork tender.
 Stir in the peanut butter until melted and mixed in and then remove from the stove top to blend it all up until silky smooth.
 Enjoy it as is or garnish for a little extra flair.
 Sprinkle with fresh herbs (basil or cilantro), top with a drizzle of coconut cream or maybe even a squeeze of lime and a pinch of red chili flakes.
 I can personally vouch that any/all of these are always a good idea.

-As is this soup is naturally gluten free + vegan.
+This soup is naturally gluten free + vegan.
 If you’re interested in making this paleo/Whole30 friendly you can easily do so by using natural almond butter instead of peanut butter and you’re all set.

 Enjoy it as is or garnish for a little extra flair.
 Sprinkle with fresh herbs (basil or cilantro), top with a drizzle of coconut cream or maybe even a squeeze of lime and a pinch of red chili flakes.
 I can personally vouch that any/all of these are always a good idea.